 A stepfamily is a fundamentally different structure upon which to build intimate relationships than a first-time family.
 The familiar phrase “blended families” does not prepare stepcouples for the challenges this structure creates.
 Advice abounds on the web.
 However, much of it is well meaning but misleading.
-The good news is that decades of research and clinical practice tell us a lot about what works and what doesn’t to meet these challenges.
+The good news is that decades of research and clinical practice tell us a lot about what works and what doesn’t to meet these challenges so that stepkids thrive.

 While the new stepcouple is a gain for the adults, it often creates a whole set of new losses for children.
 Newly in-love moms and dads turn away from their kids and toward their new partners.
 Daddy or Mommy is staring lovingly at a new partner, holding hands, talking for hours on the phone, or texting at dinner.
 Children are left feeling alone, with no other adult to turn to.
 Young adult and adult children can feel these losses as strongly as younger ones do!